Skip Ribbon Commands

 Agreement Respecting Multi-jurisdictional Pension Plans

 Multi-jurisdictional pension plans play a significant role in providing retirement income to many Canadians.
-The Governments of Ontario and Quebec have announced the signing of the Agreement Respecting Multi-Jurisdictional Pension Plans (the "multi-jurisdictional agreement" or the "MJPPA") in May 2011.
+The Governments of Ontario and Quebec have announced the signing of the Agreement Respecting Multi-Jurisdictional Pension Plans (the 'multi-jurisdictional agreement' or the 'MJPPA') [New Window] in May 2011.
 The MJPPA came into effect July 1, 2011 for multi-jurisdictional pension plans where the major authority (province of registration) is Ontario or Quebec, and the pension plans have both Ontario and Quebec plan members.

 The existing Memorandum of Reciprocal Agreement and/or bilateral agreement with the federal government, if applicable, will remain in effect for all members and plan beneficiaries (retired, deferred vested, etc.) in the jurisdictions that have not yet signed the MJPPA.